RobertoCastro391/TodoList_IAP-ES/backend_ToDoList/README.md

 - **Service (`task_service.py`)**:
   - Implemented the `put_deadline_on_task` function to update the `deadline` and `updated_at` fields of the task.
   - Utilizes the `get_task_by_id` helper function to locate the task before updating.

+### 05/11/2024 - 15:30

+# TDLIE-55: Implement API Endpoint for login

+## Overview
+This task introduces several new authentication endpoints using AWS Cognito, including login, logout, and callback functionalities.
+It also includes enhancements to the token exchange and user management logic, alongside integrating user creation or retrieval based on Cognito IDs

+## Enpoint Implementation
+- **/auth/login**: Redirects users to the AWS Cognito login page.
+- **/auth/logout**: Logs out users by redirecting them to Cognito’s logout page and removes the access token cookie.
+- **/auth/callback**: Handles the Cognito callback, exchanges authorization code for tokens, retrieves or creates a user in the database, and sets an access token cookie.

+## Implementation Details
+- **`app/routes/auth_routes.py`**: Defines the `/auth` endpoints for login, logout, and callback.
+- **`app/services/auth_service.py`**: Handles token exchange, JWT decoding, and user retrieval/creation.